Symphony No. 6 (Mahler): I. Allegro energico, ma non troppo. Heftig, aber markig.

 The first movement, which for the most part has the character of a march, features a motif consisting of an A major triad turning to A minor over a distinctive timpani rhythm.
 The chords are played by trumpets and oboes when first heard, with the trumpets sounding the loudest in the first chord and the oboes in the second.

 This motif reappears in subsequent movements.
 The first movement also features a soaring melody which the composer's wife, Alma Mahler, claimed represented her.
 This melody is often called the "Alma theme".
 A restatement of that theme at the movement's end marks the happiest point of the symphony.

 II.
 Scherzo: Wuchtig

 The scherzo marks a return to the unrelenting march rhythms of the first movement, though in a 'triple-time' metrical context.

 Its trio (the middle section), marked Altväterisch ('old-fashioned'), is rhythmically irregular (4/8 switching to 3/8 and 3/4) and of a somewhat gentler character.

-According to Alma Mahler, in this movement Mahler "represented the arrhythmic games of the two little children, tottering in zigzags over the sand".
+According to Alma Mahler, in this movement Mahler "represented the unrhythmical games of the two little children, tottering in zigzags over the sand".
 The chronology of its composition suggests otherwise.
 The movement was composed in the summer of 1903, when Maria Anna (born November 1902) was less than a year old.
-Anna Justine was born a year later in July 1904.
+Anna Justine was born a year later in June 1904.